SeeratArora/WVD-Immersion/09-Create-a-master-image-for-WVD.md

 ## **Task 6: Provision a Host Pool with a custom image**

-1. In azure portal Search for *Windows Virtual Desktop* and select **Windows Virtual Desktop** from suggestions.
+1. In azure portal search for *Windows Virtual Desktop* and select **Windows Virtual Desktop** from suggestions.

    ![ws name.](media/e33.png)